hs3city/hs3.pl/README.md

 Both ways of contribution require a review from the website's maintainers before the changes can be integrated.

-You can acccess Decap CMS via localhost at localhost:1313/admin.
 Be mindful that no matter where you access Decap CMS - whether running locally, or in your published site — it will always fetch and commit files in the hosted repository.
 You can read more about it [here](https://decapcms.org/docs/configuration-options/).